-For periods of six months to one year, for a few hours a month, employees can coach a person by sharing their experiences and their views as outsiders, and guide mentees through their education curriculum or during their first steps toward employment.
-In 2021, the #FiersDetreMentors programme contributed to the engagement of many employees through support by several mentoring schemes, including:
+On a one-off or more continuous basis, for periods of six months to one year and for a few hours a month, employees can coach a person by sharing their experiences and their views as outsiders, and guide mentees through their education curriculum or during their first steps toward employment.
+There are many mentoring schemes, including:

 - Mentoring initiatives within partnering associations, such as Article 1, Proxité, NQT and Kodiko.
-This involved helping a young female high school student from a disadvantaged neighbourhood determine her career objectives, a young graduate struggling to successfully enter the labour market, and a refugee to successfully integrate into French society through work; - My Job Glasses a platform for connecting students and professionals.
+This involved helping a young female high school student from a disadvantaged neighbourhood determine her career objectives, a young graduate struggling to successfully enter the labour market, and a refugee to successfully integrate into French society through work; - Occasional initiatives such as My Job Glasses, a platform for connecting students and professionals.
 Employee mentors provide advice, introduce different professions, open up future opportunities for those mentees who can better define the direction they want to go in, decide on their career path, and develop a useful network for future access to the labour market.